Owning a home is a dream for many, but it can quickly turn into a nightmare if neglected.

 Understanding termite behavior and homeowner risks

 Termites are social insects that feed on cellulose, the primary component of wood.1 The most common type of termites in the United States are subterranean termites.
 These termites live underground and build mud tubes from their nests directly to your home.
-As these pests burrow through the foundation and structural beams of homes, they can cause significant damage that may go unnoticed for years.
+As these pests burrow through the foundation and structural beams of homes, they can cause significant and extensive damage that may go unnoticed for years.

 The risks associated with termite infestations aren’t small.
 Termites can cause extensive structural damage and can compromise the integrity of your home, potentially leading to safety hazards.
 From spongy floorboards to weakened support beams, an ignored termite problem can prove extreme.
 In addition, a severe termite infestation can significantly decrease your property value, making it difficult to sell your home in the future.